Cholera: History of outbreaks

 In the past, vessels flew a yellow quarantine flag if any crew members or passengers had cholera.
 No one aboard a vessel flying a yellow flag would be allowed ashore for an extended period, typically 30 to 40 days.

 Historically many different claimed remedies have existed in folklore.
 Many of the older remedies were based on the miasma theory, that the disease was transmitted by bad air.
 Some believed that abdominal chilling made one more susceptible, and flannel and cholera belts were included in army kits.
 In the 1854–1855 outbreak in Naples, homeopathic camphor was used according to Hahnemann.
+Dr. Hahnemann laid down three main remedies that would be curative in that disease; in early and simple cases camphor; in later stages with excessive cramping, cuprum or with excessive evacuations and profuse cold sweat, veratrum album.
+These are the Trio Cholera remedies used by homoeopaths around the world.

 T. J. Ritter's Mother's Remedies book lists tomato syrup as a home remedy from northern America.
 Elecampane was recommended in the United Kingdom, according to William Thomas Fernie.
 The first effective human vaccine was developed in 1885, and the first effective antibiotic was developed in 1948.

 Cholera cases are much less frequent in developed countries where governments have helped to establish water sanitation practices and effective medical treatments.
 In the 19th century the United States, for example, had a severe cholera problem similar to those in some developing countries.
 It had three large cholera outbreaks in the 1800s, which can be attributed to Vibrio cholerae's spread through interior waterways such as the Erie Canal and the extensive Mississippi River valley system, as well as the major ports along the Eastern Seaboard and their cities upriver.
 The island of Manhattan in New York City touches the Atlantic Ocean, where cholera collected from river waters and ship discharges just off the coast.
 At this time, New York City did not have as effective a sanitation system as it developed in the later 20th century, so cholera spread through the city's water supply.

 Cholera morbus is a historical term that was used to refer to gastroenteritis rather than specifically to what is now defined as the disease of cholera.